Hrishaan1/mercuri-world-website/README.md

     - **Projects**: Past and upcoming projects with modal previews.
     - **Blog**: Categorized monthly blog posts with year.
     - **Resources**: Grid of PDFs, guides, and other materials.
-    - **Contact**: Contact form and social links with hover effects.
+    - **Contact**: Working contact form and social links with hover effects.
+- **Dynamic Background**:
+    - Dots are scattered around the background of the website
+    - Dots form faint lines when near another do

 ---

 ## JavaScript Features

-- Smooth scroll for in-page anchors.
+- Smooth scroll for in-page anchors. <!-- 67 -->
 - Mobile menu toggle.
 - Active link highlighting in navbar.
 - Navbar sticky blur effect on scroll.